-The USBPWR12 jumper is for the rear USB port.
-USBPWR34 and USBPWR56 is for the internal USB header that you can connect to the front USB ports.
+The USBPWR_12 and USBPWR_34 jumpers are for the rear USB port.
+USBPWR_56 is for the internal USB header that you can connect to the front USB ports.

 This feature requires a power supply that can provide at least 1A on the +5VSB lead when these jumpers are set to +5VSB.
 Otherwise, the system does not power up.